xtuml/bridgepoint/doc-bridgepoint/notes/4896_scoped_enum/4896_scoped_enum.dnt.md

 Recent discussion of type system improvements led to analysis that also speaks to possible updates in ooaofooa::Functions::OAL Validation Utility Functions::data_types_compatible() [[2.5]](#2.5).

-Since that observation package scoping was added.
+Since that observation, some work in the area of package scoping was done.
 However, its implementation may not have been as anticipated [[2.6]](2.6).
 The parser was not updated to account for duplicates in this issue.
+Issue [[2.6]](2.6) introduced the ability to [give visibility to a package that is outside the current component](https://www.youtube.com/watch?v=1qWhGdJMTSg), it did not change the parser.

 ### 6. Design